dhruvpillai6/text-messages/README.md

 1. Instantiate a `AllTexts` object (pass in `limit=` as a kwarg to limit results)

-2. Call the `plot_normalized_histo` method, passing in a phone number or Apple ID (and an option `limit=`) to see the ratio of your total text messages that are accounted for by the input contact information.
+2. Call the `.plot_normalized_histo` method, passing in a phone number or Apple ID (and an option `limit=`) to see the ratio of your total text messages that are accounted for by the input contact information.